blujedis/kupler/README.md

 Lots of redundancy in the code as this was slapped together, feel free to clean up and PR.
 If and when we get more time perhaps we can clean some of this up, add better docs, but uhhhh not likely :)

+Not really tested for Windows.
+Generally should work but not tested.

 ## Change

 See [CHANGELOG.md](CHANGELOG.md)